 - Sandpaper (for smoothing the surface after engraving)

-Step 1: Select spoons and tools
+Step 1: Select spoon and tools

 Step 2: Secure the spoon